dianajyoo/emoTone-backend/README.md

 # emoTone

-Final project for Module 3 by [Diana J. Yoo](https://github.com/dianajyoo) and [Bijon Miles](https://github.com/BijonMiles).
+Final project for module 3 at Access Labs by [Diana J. Yoo](https://github.com/dianajyoo) and [Bijon Miles](https://github.com/BijonMiles).

-emoTone utilizes natural language processing and analyzes emotion and tone behind written text.
-Uses IBM Watson Tone Analyzer API to predict whether they are happy, sad, afraid, worried, and more.
-Accepts speech to text input in addition to manual text input.
+emoTone is based on natural language processing, a branch of artificial intelligence that enables computers to understand and interpret human language.
+With the help of IBM Watson Tone Analyzer API, emoTone analyzes emotion and tone behind written text.
+Can predict whether text is happy, sad, afraid, worried, and more.
+Supports speech to text input in addition to manual text input.

 ## Built With

 * Ruby on Rails
-* Javascript
+* JavaScript
 * HTML/CSS
 * IBM Watson Tone Analyzer API
 * Web Speech API by MDN